sope-mosuro/sope-mosuro/README.md

 - 👋 Hi, I’m @sope-mosuro
 - 👀 I’m interested in learning new technologies
-- 🌱 I’m currently learning Javascript and python
+- 🌱 I’m currently learning blockchain development with hardhat
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me Twitter:mosope_mosuro